Connecting the Switch to the Network

 Power up the switch by connecting each installed power supply to an AC circuit.

 If you are using the input-source (n+n) power mode, connect half of the power supplies to one AC circuit.
-And connect the other half of the power supplies to another AC circuit.
+Connect the other half of the power supplies to another AC circuit.

-The Input and Output LEDs on each power supply light up (green) when the power supply units are sending power to the switch, and the software asks you to specify a password to use with the switch.
+The Input and Output LEDs on each power supply light up (green) when the power supply units are sending power to the switch.
+The software asks you to specify a password to use with the switch.

 Step 2

-The software checks the security strength of your password and rejects your password if it is not considered to be a strong password.
-To increase the security strength of your password, make sure that it adheres to the following guidelines:
+The software checks the security strength of your password.
+It rejects your password if it does not meet these guidelines:

 • Minimizes or avoids the use of consecutive characters (such as "abcd").